ewepngon/ai-system-design-25/Lab 3/Readme.md

-All acreenshots and answers to the questions are in the pdf file
+All screenshots and answers to the questions are in the ewepngon.pdf file